ComunHQ/render/README.md

 ### Example

 You can see a full example of a use case of the the `Render` tool in the [example](https://github.com/ComunHQ/render/tree/main/example) folder.
+In this example we generate apps from helm charts and `values.jsonnet` files and package them into `Kustomization`s to be applied onto a cluster.

 ### Usage